 - 54 grams granulated sugar (¼ cup; I used raw cane sugar but regular is fine)

-- 130 grams very cold plant-based butter (9½ tablespoons) use unsalted if possible; store-bought plant-based butter or my recipe (see link) may be used)
+- 130 grams very cold vegan butter (9½ tablespoons) use unsalted butter if possible; store-bought vegan butter or my recipe (see link) may be used)

 - 100 grams chopped dates (¾ cup)